AdobeDocs/analytics.en/help/implement/aep-edge/web-sdk/analytics-extension-to-web-sdk.md

 ## Steps required to migrate to the Web SDK

 The following steps contain concrete goals to work towards.
-Click each step for detailed instructions around how to accomplish it.
+Click each step for detailed instructions on how to accomplish it.

 +++**1.
 Create and configure a datastream**